TheLazyTomcat/TelemetryLibrary/readme.txt

   Plugins implementing translated examples provided with the SDK.
 Folders with individual plugins are named the same as folders with corresponding examples in SDK.
-  There is also a simple program that is not part of SDK (located in subdirectory telemetry_mem_reader) - it shows a possible way how to utilize telemetry_mem example.
+  There is also a simple program that is not part of the SDK (located in subdirectory telemetry_mem_reader) - it shows a possible way how to utilize telemetry_mem example.
 It should work both with translated and original telemetry_mem example plugin.